MicrosoftDocs/Viva/Viva/insights/Setup/Assign-roles-to-wpa-admins.md

 * **Task** - Assign admins for Viva Insights
 * **Outcome** - Admins must set up Viva Insights for their organization.
 After data is provisioned, admins can then assign roles to other people in their organization to use Viva Insights.

-You must assign admins for the Viva Insights service.
-Admins are required to set system defaults, privacy settings, upload and verify organizational data for Viva Insights before they can assign other people roles for using Viva Insights.
+You must assign admins of the Viva Insights service the [Insights Administrator](/azure/active-directory/roles/permissions-reference#insights-administrator) role.
+Admins must set the system defaults, privacy settings, upload and verify organizational data for Viva Insights.

 ## Roles and access levels